Manuel Noriega: Relationship with the U.S.

-Between 1981 and 1987 the relationship between Noriega and the U.S. grew considerably.
+Between 1981 and 1987, the relationship between Noriega and the U.S. grew considerably.
 It was driven both by the U.S.'s pursuit of its security interests, and Noriega using these as an effective means of gaining favor.
 The emergence of internal conflicts in Nicaragua and El Salvador between 1979 and 1981 led the Reagan administration to look for allies in the region, including in Panama.
 Noriega acted as a conduit for U.S. support, including funds and weapons, to the Contra rebels in Nicaragua.
 He allowed the CIA to establish listening posts in Panama, and also helped the U.S.-backed Salvadoran government against the leftist Salvadoran insurgent Farabundo Martí National Liberation Front.
 U.S. spy ships used bases in Panama in their operations against the Nicaraguan government, and much of the intelligence gathered by these ships was processed in the U.S. bases in Panama.
 Noriega permitted these activities despite the Panama Canal treaties restricting the use of the U.S. bases to protecting the canal.

 Bush, now U.S. vice president, met again with Noriega in December 1983 to discuss support for the Contras.
-Noriega had a working relationship with U.S. Lieutenant Colonel Oliver North by 1985.
+Noriega had a working relationship with U.S. Marine Corps Lieutenant Colonel Oliver North by 1985.
 Noriega offered to assassinate or sabotage Sandinista leaders in return for North helping Noriega improve his image with the U.S. government.
 In June 1985 North met with Noriega in Panama and Noriega agreed to train Contra soldiers in Panama for an invasion of Nicaragua in 1986.
 In return for Panama's support for U.S. and Israeli efforts to supply the Contras with arms, the U.S. ignored Noriega's use of weapons-shipment networks to smuggle drugs into the U.S. Noriega was reported to have played a role in the Iran–Contra affair in the mid-1980s.